AcalaNetwork/bodhi-examples/deploy-contract/README.md

 ## Running the example

-Initializing `vite` template already added the `dev`, which is used to run the development server, and `build` scripts.
+Initializing `vite` template already added the `preview`, which is used to run the preview of the dApp, and `build` scripts.
 The build command is used to build the dApp:

 ````shell
 yarn build